 OW: [Laughs.]
 Let me think.
 Well, I don't know if you've ever had this moment where you're done with your makeup and you're already late, and then you decide to try one more thing with your eyeliner and you just destroy the whole thing.
 You have to take off that side of your face.
 [Laughs.]
 Sometimes it'll happen with mascara where you put on a little bit more and it's clumped together and there's no way to fix it and you have to take it all off.
 I've gotten smart about that, and I leave myself a little margin of error—a little window of time.
 But that's a very common one.

-BYRDIE: Three more questions.
+BYRDIE: It's so crucial.
 So what do you do the night before a big event?

 OW: I don't drink, I try to sleep more, and I do some sort of hydrating mask.